-The only personal financial interests of the members of the Committee are as shareholders, and in the case of Peter Tyler as the provider of a short-term loan of £100,000, which has been repaid since the end of FY22.
+The only personal financial interests of the members of the Committee are as shareholders.
 None of the Committee members has any conflicts of interests arising from cross-directorships.
 The Committee makes recommendations to the Board.
 No director plays a part in any discussion about his own remuneration.